refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

   * run the two setup steps in the summray
   * service filebeat start

+* `sudo /usr/share/elasticsearch/bin/elasticsearch-setup-passwords interactive` (Thanks to elastic guys, xpack security now comes to free for 6.8.0+).

+* configure on password in logstash need quote.

+* To query es with user authetication, just add `-u esuser:espass` option in curl commands.

 **Misc note:**

 * For debug test on es, curl will go proxy!!
 * no specified JAVA_HOME warning in es service log doesn't matter
 * logstash config [intro](https://www.elastic.co/guide/en/logstash/current/advanced-pipeline.html#configuring-geoip-plugin), grok [official guide](https://www.elastic.co/guide/en/logstash/7.1/plugins-filters-grok.html)
 * actually it is ok for missing hostname, but the log from compute node is just too small compared to master….
-It is not an issue due to ELK stack, but issue of non uptodate syslog.
+It is not an issue due to ELK stack, but issue of non uptodate syslog. (time mismatch)
 * [timezone issue of syslog](https://stackoverflow.com/questions/22853026/ubuntu-change-timezone-to-utc-does-not-affect-the-time-of-syslog): every damon can see the timezone issue only solved by service restart! **case solved**
 * ES basic query syntax: [doc](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html)
 * pipline doesn't exsit error when modules is enabled for filebeat: [post](https://discuss.elastic.co/t/fitebeat-6-3-1-system-module-issue/141587/2).
 Run `curl -XDELETE "http://localhost:9200/_ingest/pipeline/filebeat-*"`, to resolve conflict with possible old pipelines?